jgonera/openopj/docs/opj_format.markdown

 #### Data section

-Data section consists of two blocks: header and content.
+Data section consists of three blocks: header, content and a null block.
 It can contain worksheet column values, matrix or graph data. liborigin calls each data section a "column".

 There is a separate data section for each worksheet column.
 In case of matrices, the values are stored in row-major order.